 Kotani Ataru (小谷あたる)

-Pen name created by HiroC at the request of Makanai Komusume‘s mangaka (formerly known as Sachio-sensei).
-The name is created by combining the characters from the names of Kamiya Hiroshi, Ono Daisuke, and Nakamura Yuuichi (who guested in that episode). 小 (ko) from Ono (小野), 谷 (tani) from Kamiya (神谷), and the 中 from Nakamura (中村) but using the reading 中る (ataru) in hiragana (あたる).
+Pen name created by HiroC at the request of Makanai Komusume‘s mangaka (formerly known as Zachio-sensei).
+The name is created by combining one kanji each from the names of Kamiya Hiroshi, Ono Daisuke, and Nakamura Yuuichi (who guested in the episode). 小 (ko) from Ono (小野), 谷 (tani) from Kamiya (神谷), and the 中 from Nakamura (中村), using the reading 中る (ataru) in hiragana (あたる).

 What they call OnoD’s mother.